-[9.2.2] Alarm Tests

-[9.2.2.1] M02-04-00 Magnet Test
+[9.2.2] Alarm Tests [9.2.2.1] M02-04-00 Magnet Test

-- 1. Place the painted surface of the magnet onto the TEST locator on the bottom of the detector housing (Figure 11). - 2.
+- 1. Place the painted surface of the magnet onto the TEST locator on the bottom of the detector housing (Figure 13). - 2.
 Verify system control panel alarm status and control panel execution of all intended auxiliary functions (i.e. fan shutdown, damper control, etc.) - 3.
 The detector is self-restoring when the magnet is removed.
-Verify that the system control panel has reset.
+Verify that the system control panel has reset; panel may have to be reset.

-Figure 11.
+Figure 13.
 Testing detector alarm: